-Rob McNary is an associate in Crowell & Moring's Antitrust Group in the Los Angeles office.
+Rob McNary is a counsel in Crowell & Moring's Antitrust Group in the Los Angeles office.
 His practice focuses on antitrust and complex commercial litigation.
 Recent representations include corporate client recovery actions against price-fixing cartels among electronic components suppliers in In re TFT-LCD (Flat Panel) Antitrust Litigation, In re Cathode Ray Tube (CRT) Antitrust Litigation and In re Optical Disk Drive Products Antitrust Litigation.
 He is also defending an owner of nuclear pharmacies in federal antitrust litigation alleging violations of Sections 1 and 2 of the Sherman Act, and a national health care provider in federal antitrust litigation alleging monopolization and attempted monopolization.
 Rob has litigated multiple cases involving leading technology companies, including representing a telecommunications company in litigation over the exclusive service provider relationship for iPhones.
 He has also represented a global financial services company in patent litigation brought by a primary competitor and a leading technology company in a trade secrets matter following the hiring of an employee by a competitor.

 Rob is experienced with cases requiring testimony from multiple economic and technical experts, and he has supported experts offering testimony in antitrust and intellectual property cases.
 His recent experience includes assisting experts on reports, preparing experts for deposition and cross-examining opposing experts.
 He also enjoys counseling clients on trial strategy relating to expert testimony, and preparing expert witnesses for trial testimony.